unhaeos/claude-opus-4.6-system-prompt/README.md

 - Extracted from the consumer `claude.ai` interface — API system prompts may differ
 - This is a point-in-time snapshot; Anthropic updates these periodically

+---

+If you found this useful, please ⭐ star this repo!